jjorozco20/vagrant-ci-cd-deployment/README.md

-You can use a self-hosted runner (which is a server that you provision and then links with GitLab) to use more resources or images that are not available within GitHub Agents.
+You can use a self-hosted runner (which is a server that you provision and then links with GitHub) to use more resources or images that are not available within GitHub Agents.
 To run a pipeline you need to commit changes or just go to your branch and select the pipelines at the Actions option.

 And there you go, Now try to troubleshoot whole problems you will see in your console (if not, I'm so proud of you) until the pipeline runs smoothly.